The 25 best villains from TV and movies

 Most evil line: "All you can do is pray for a quick death, which you ain't gonna get."

 Step 1: Hijack some nuclear weapons.
 Step 2: Hold the world hostage.
 Step 3: Attach laser beams to the heads of killer sharks.
-Step 4: Make 1 million dollars. [cue evil laugh]
+Step 4: Make $1 million. [cue evil laugh]

 Most evil move: From a managerial perceptive, it's probably not a good idea to incinerate so many minions.